tocco/test-after-deployment/README.md

   * Generate `Mitarbeiterverzeichnis` report (Jasper) for the first record
 * Website availability
   * Request the website and check if response status is `200`
+* Address update flow
+  * Open flow on page `/Test/Address-Update-(Cypress)`
+  * Check if firstname on readonly page is "Support" and lastname is "Tocco AG"
+  * Click on edit button
+  * Set date of birth to today
+  * Toggle "publication" checkbox to make sure the form is actually changed and the data can be saved (maybe the date of birth was already the current date before -> submit button wouldn't get enabled in this case)
+  * Click save button
+  * Check if date of birth on readonly page is today

 ## Prerequisites and assumptions
 * The `person` module has to be the first module in the `address` module group